stadium-software/repeater-datagrid/README.md

 ## StadiumFilterData Queries

 ### "TotalRecords"
 Create a query called "TotalRecords".
-The result is used when calulating the total number of pages in the *Repeater*
+The result is used when calculating the total number of pages in the *Repeater*
 ```sql
 select count(ID) as total from MyData
 ```